jaybird-us/azure-devops-mcp/README.md

 - "Update task 281 to Completed state"
 - "What bugs are assigned to me?"
 - "Show me work items that changed this week"

+**Sprint Management:**
 - "List all sprints in the WebApp project"
 - "What's in our current sprint?"
 - "Move task 123 to the next sprint"
 - "Show me all work items in Sprint 5"
 - "Get details about Sprint 3"

+**Relationship Management:**
+- "Add work item 456 as a parent of task 123"
+- "Show all relationships for work item 789"
+- "Mark work item 101 as a duplicate of 102"
+- "Add task 234 as a predecessor to task 567"
+- "Remove the relationship between items 333 and 444"
+- "What work items are related to epic 100?"
+- "List all available relationship types"

 ## 🔧 Development